 Oppenheimer Release Date

-Barbie, a fantasy comedy film directed by Greta Gerwig and distributed by Warner Bros., was also released on the same day.
+On the same day, Warner Bros. released Barbie, a fantasy comedy film that Greta Gerwig directed.
 It is based on Mattel’s Barbie fashion dolls and media empire.
 As a result of the clear tonal and genre differences between the two films, numerous internet users came up with memes arguing that the two films should be seen together.
 “Barbenheimer” became shorthand for the movement.
 Cillian Murphy gave his blessing to the trend, saying, “My advice would be for people to go see both, on the same day.” in an interview with La Vanguardia.
 The cinema industry stands to benefit if these movies are any good.

-“Oppenheimer” was hit theaters globally on July 21.
+“Oppenheimer” hit theaters globally on July 21.
 Watch the new trailer below.

 The primary actors in the Oppenheimer cast, who portray real-life characters, are as follows: